JasonL1422/PXRD-peak-pos/README.md

 # PXRD-peak-pos
-* Cellulose Ibeta XRD peak positions were calculated from the general interplanar spacing (d) equation (triclic).
-Another from the monoclinic eqn.
+* Cellulose Ibeta XRD peak positions were calculated to see the trend during Rietveld refinement.
 * The peak position changes upon variation in lattice parameter (a, b, gamma) were plotted.

-* This was developped to check the Rietveld analysis results.
 * Reference for the parameters used: J. AM.
 CHEM.
 SOC.
 2002, 124, 9074-9082

 <div align="center">